In this section

 InLab is the International Laboratory for Interdisciplinary Investigations into Individual Differences in Learning, and is a collaborative research group, dedicated to understanding the origins of differences in people's learning.
 In cross-cultural research, it combines different disciplines, including experimental and other areas of psychology, genetics, neuroscience, and education.
 Headed by Dr Yulia Kovas, the group has had many active associate members in other leading UK institutions, as well as China, Russia, Kyrgyzia, US, and Canada with an ultimate goal of understanding the complex interactions between genetic, social, and cultural factors in their effects on learning and cognition.

-The Sensorimotor Development Research Unit (SDRU), headed by Dr Andy Bremner investigates the typical and atypical development in early infancy and childhood, of the multisensory, cognitive and motor abilities which enable us to perceive, understand, and act with our bodies within the context of our environments.
+The Sensorimotor Development Research Unit (SDRU), headed by Professor Andy Bremner investigates the typical and atypical development in early infancy and childhood, of the multisensory, cognitive and motor abilities which enable us to perceive, understand, and act with our bodies within the context of our environments.
 The SDRU includes the Goldsmiths InfantLab which uses behavioural and EEG methods to examine sensorimotor development in infancy.